manloloy/ECE160CourseLectureNotes/FinalProject/PresentationRubric&FinalSubmission.md

 # Final Project Submission Requirements (ZIP Folder)

-Each team must submit a **single .zip file** containing all project files.
+Each team must submit a **single .zip file** containing all project files including your presenation slides as a pdf.

 Your submission must include the following:

 ### 1. Full Project Code